takanori-azegami-jp/Fukumado-docs/index-en.md

 #### 5.1 No Collection of Personal Information

-The developer does not implement any features to collect personal information within the app and does not store any data on the user's device.
+The developer does not implement any features to collect personal information within the app.
+The information stored on the device is limited to configuration data for improving user convenience.

-**No personal information is collected, and no data, including non-personal information, is collected or stored.**
+**No personal information is collected, and the data stored on the device is limited to configuration data only.**

 #### 5.2 Ensuring Data Accuracy

-Since this app does not collect or store data, there are no issues related to data accuracy.
+The configuration information stored on the device by this app consists only of settings configured by the user, ensuring that the latest settings are always reflected.

 #### 5.3 Security Measures

-Since this app does not collect, store, or transmit data, there is no risk of information leakage.
+The configuration information stored on the device by this app does not include personal information, minimizing privacy risks.
+Additionally, this information is stored only on the device and is never transmitted externally.

 #### 5.4 Provision of Data to Third Parties